 George Keeley of Stores Farm, Warbleton died on 22 September 1895 at Warbleton, aged 55 years old.
 In 1901, Harriett, a 58 year old widow was living at Warbleton.
 Daughters Kate, a laundress assistant, and Rose were living with her.
 In 1911, she was living alone at Havenbeech, Heathfield, the 67 year old widow gives her occupation as "needlewoman".
 Harriet Keeley died in 1918.

 Thomas and Hannah's daughter Clara Keeley married William Butcher on 29 November 1869 at Headcorn, Kent.
+William was a 25 year old labourer, son of Thomas Butcher. labourer.
+Clara was 27 years old.
 In 1871 they were living in Tattlebury, Headcorn, William, aged 27 was an agricultural labourer and their eldest two daughters, twins, had been born.
 In 1881 they were at Chapmans Cottages, Heinker Lane, Sutton Valance, a further four children had been born.
 In 1891 they were at "Cross at Hand", Staplehurst, Kent, William, 47, was still an agricultural labourer, their last two children had been born.
 They had eight children in all,

 - Caroline Butcher.
 Born 2 March 1870 in Headcorn (twin).
 Caroline married William George Fleet on 6 August 1893 in Linton.
 In 1901 they were living in Brookes Cottage, East Farleigh and William was a farm labourer.
 In 1911 William and Caroline were at Dean Street, East Farleigh. they had eight children of which six survived.
 Caroline died in 1932 in Maidstone, Kent.
 In 1939 William was living at Lone Cottage, Farleigh Road, Maidstone where he was a labourer at a paper mill.
 William George Fleet died in 1949.